-Like other types of X-rays, dental X-rays take advantage of the natural density contrasts within the mouth and jaw.
-For instance, denser jawbones, teeth, crowns and fillings show up as light areas within the darker, less-dense soft tissues that surround them.
-Cavities easily appear on X-rays because they are less dense than the teeth that they affect.
-Dentists, doctors and other medical professionals have utilized the relatively simple concept of X-ray imaging since the late 1800s.
+Like other types of X-rays, dental X-rays take advantage of the natural differences in density between the soft tissues in the mouth and the bones of the jaw.
+For example, jawbones, teeth, crowns, and fillings show up as light areas while the soft, less-dense tissue appears darker.
+Cavities easily appear on X-rays because they are less dense than the teeth they affect.

-In certain situations, you may also receive these types of dental X-rays.
-They’re often administered in patients with facial trauma, malignant masses or other relatively uncommon conditions.
+In certain situations, you may also receive additional dental or intraoral imaging.
+The following are often administered in patients with facial trauma, malignant masses, or other rare conditions.